wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-interface/step-by-step.rst

 Next steps
 ----------

-Once the Wazuh environment is ready, a Wazuh agent can be installed on every endpoint to be monitored.
+Once the Wazuh environment is ready, you can install a Wazuh agent on every endpoint to be monitored.
 The Wazuh agent installation guide is available for most operating systems and can be found :ref:`here<installation_agents>`.

 If you want to uninstall Kibana, visit the :ref:`uninstalling section <uninstall_kibana>`.